brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-infrastructure.md

 [^1]: This is a performance bottleneck that occurs in multi-threaded programs when a CPU-intensive thread holds the Global Interpreter Lock (GIL) for an extended period, preventing other threads - including I/O-bound ones - from running.
 This effectively serializes execution and can cause application-wide delays, leading to unresponsiveness.
 [^2]: All-reduce is a fundamental collective communication operation used in distributed AI training, to efficiently synchronize and aggregate data (most commonly gradients), across multiple devices.
 The first phase **reduction phase** each device calculates its local contribution to the overall computation (e.g. gradients from a subset of data), and these are then combined "reduced" across all devices (via summation, averaging or another operation) to incorporate into a global result.
 The second phase is the **broadcast phase** where the aggregated global result is then distributed back to all participating devices, so every device has access to the same, synchronized information for subsequent steps.
+[^3]: The forward pass in AI is like an orchestra performing a symphony: each musician (neuron) plays their part from the sheet music (input data), and together they produce the music heard by the audience (the output prediction).
+The conductor compares what was played to the intended score (the ground truth), and the difference is the loss.
+In the backward pass, the conductor walks back through the sections, giving targeted feedback—“violins, soften here,” “trumpets, enter later”—so each player adjusts.
+These corrections propagate backward from the overall performance to individual musicians, refining the ensemble so that next time the music aligns more closely with the composer’s vision.